yoeran/kirby-kit/README.md

 - Refer to CSS and JS files with `<?php echo FTMD::css('main'); ?>` (this would load: assets/styles/main.css in development)

 ## Usage
-Use `gulp serve` to build all assets and start watching the files.
+Use `gulp` to build all assets and start watching the files.
-Use `gulp`  to only build all assets.

-## Todo
-- Add `svgmin` and `imagemin` tasks
-- Generate custom modernizr build with `gulp-modernizr`
-- Add deploy task
-- Use PHP via Gulp
+Use `gulp deploy` to deploy your site with rsync to a server